 Rules and Policies

 Morgan Brake National Wildlife Refuge welcomes visitors year-round!
 All lands managed under TR Complex, including Refuge roads, parking areas and boat ramps are closed 1 1/2 hours after sunset until 4 am.
 Please refer to current Refuge regulations and map for additional information.
 A Current Public Use Permit is required for access if you are participating in consumptive use such as but not limited to, hunting and angling.
 Click here to purchase or obtain your permit.
+For help with log-in or creating your account for purchasing or obtaining an annual public use permit please watch the video instructions.

 Take Highway 49E approximately 16 miles north of Yazoo City to Thornton, MS. Turn right (east) on Thornton Road and travel approximately 4 miles to the refuge.